 For some conduct, the actor is always liable, regardless of the care used-called strict liability.
-This applies where the activity is ultrahazardous or so inherently dangerous that, as a matter of public policy, damages when things go wrong are seen as part of the cost of engaging in that activity.
-None of the thirteen states presented in this Report have ruled by statute or common law that ordinary prescribed burning is ultra-hazardous.
-That said, a prescribed burn conducted under extremely dangerous circumstances could come within the doctrine of strict liability (e.g., burning undergrowth around a propane storage tank).
-If a Burner is held strictly liable, damages are the same as in a negligence action.
+Most states have criminal statutes related to fire, and Strict liability applies where the activity is ultrasome states' prescribed fire statutes may not necessarily hazardous or so inherently dangerous that, as a be consistent with the older criminal laws.
+For example, matter of public policy, damages when things go violation of Georgia's criminal statute regarding the wrong are seen as part of the cost of engaging in that unlawful burning of "any brush, field, forest land, activity.
+None of the thirteen states presented in this campfire, or debris, . . . without taking the necessary Report have ruled by statute or common law that precautions before, during, and after the fire to prevent ordinary prescribed burning is ultra-hazardous.
+That the escape of such fire onto the lands of another," Ga. said, a prescribed burn conducted under extremely Code § 16-7-63(a)(2), typically would serve as proof dangerous circumstances could fall under the doctrine of negligence in a civil action.
+The criminal statute of strict liability (e.g., burning undergrowth around explicitly states that "[t]he escape of such fire shall be a propane storage tank).
+If a Burner is held strictly prima-facie evidence that necessary precautions were liable, damages are the same as in a negligence action. not taken[.]"
+Id.